Opus10/footing/docs/index.md

-# Footing - Keeping projects in sync with templates
+# footing - Keep projects in sync with templates

 Footing provides templated project creation and management.